cwilliams001/Sec_tools/GPG_Crypt/README.md

-# GPG File Crypt
+# Quick Crypt

-GPG File Crypt is a command-line tool for encrypting and decrypting files using the Gnu Privacy Guard (GPG) library.
+Quick Crypt is a command-line tool for encrypting and decrypting files using the Gnu Privacy Guard (GPG) library.
 It uses symmetric AES-256 encryption and requires a password for encryption and decryption.

 ## Usage